iremanter/Sales-Analysis-with-Tableau/README.md

 The last chart, “Revenue Based on Product & Category”, is showing revenue per product within each product and category.
 While creating this horizontal bar chart, Level of Detail (LOD) technique has been applied.
 LOD (Levels of Detail) technology, initially introduced by Clark in 1976, is dedicated to expediting rendering processes by simplifying the level of detail in a model.
 More specifically, this technology allocates rendering resources for objects based on their positions and significance within the display environment.
 It achieves efficient rendering operations by reducing the number of facets and level of detail for less significant objects (Gong et al., 2024).
 The "Exclude Revenue LOD" field has been created, as explained above previously.
 This calculated field excludes product names and enables users to analyze data by category.

+Dashboard 3: Trend Analysis

-Dashboard 3: The Trend Analysis Dashboard with detailed explanation, some business insights and strategy recommendations are below:
+The Trend Analysis Dashboard with detailed explanation, some business insights and strategy recommendations are below:

 The first graph, “Variation of Revenue Across Quarters in Five Years for Each EU Country”, is showing revenue trends per quarter for EU countries over five years.
 Different patterns across countries indicate revenue fluctuations based on seasonal demand, economic conditions, or regional factors.
 Some EU countries show stable revenue trends, while others experience more variability.
 The reason behind it can be different consumer behavior or market conditions.
 Focusing on regions with inconsistent revenue trends and strengthening Q4 marketing strategies can be applied.